-For the school ratings, a school's total expenditures are the sum of the school-level expenditures and the school's share of the centralized costs.
+For the school PPE, a school's total expenditures are the sum of the school-level expenditures and the school's share of the centralized costs.
 These centralized costs are comprised of expenditures allocated at the district level (e.g., central office and maintenance expenditures) and expenditures for schools that do not have October FTE counts (e.g., expenditures coded to facilities), except for expenditures for CCAs and alternative programs, as discussed above.

 For locally approved charter schools, the centralized cost calculation is 3% of the school's total included expenditures (less the estimated 3% received from the district).
-Local charter schools receive a variety of services from districts depending on each school's agreement, but that those services in most cases are significantly fewer than the traditional schools.
+Local charter schools receive a variety of services from districts depending on each school's agreement, but in most cases, those services are significantly fewer than those provided to the traditional schools.
 Each year, districts transfer funds for operation to charter schools via object code 594, and districts are entitled to deduct up to 3% of this amount to cover any services provided by the district.
 With this in mind, the formula for the local charter schools is 3% of the total included expenditures using the following formula:

-Centralized Cost Allocation to Local Charter = Total Included Expenditures ÷ 0.97 \ 0.03
+Centralized Cost Allocation to Local Charter = Total Included Expenditures

+$$\div$$

+0.97 $$ 0.03

 While not all districts withhold 3% for services, this method will ensure that the total cost of services assigned to the school does not exceed the 3% maximum.
-The formula for calculating PPE for locally approved charter schools is as follows:
+The formula for calculating PPE for locally approved charter schools is as follows:6

-Local Charter School PPE = $$\frac{school\ expenditures + 3\%\ of\ transfer\ from\ district}{Fall\ FTE\ enrollment}$$
+$$Local Charter School PPE = \frac{school expenditures + 3\% of transfer from district}{Fall FTE enrollment}$$

-To be considered a local charter school for the FESR, the school must be a start-up local charter school with a site allotment or have positive expenditures in object code 594.
+To be considered a local charter school, the school must be a startup local charter school with a site allotment or have positive expenditures in object code 594.